th3w1zard1/PyKotor/wiki/NSS-TSL-Only-Functions-Other-Functions.md

 - RWT-OEI 09/15/04
 - This script allows an object to recieve updates even if it is outside
 - the normal range limit of 250.0f meters away from the player.
 This should
-- ONLY be used for cutscenes that involve objects that are more than 250
+- ONLY be used for cutscenes that involve objects that [ARE](GFF-File-Format#are-area) more than 250

 - `oObject`: object
 - `nFlag`: int